 Based on the above endorsed guidelines, each department will prioritize the capital projects within their dedicated funding sources.
 For funding sources with multiple department stakeholders (i.e. capital from taxation, gas tax funds) the Director's Working Group (DWG) will be leveraged to assist in the assessment of priorities.
 Concurrently, Financial Planning and Analytics staff will assess funding availability within policy guidelines and establish multi-year funding availability lines for each funding source.
-As mentioned above, consideration will also be given to operating plan and staff capacity implications, which could result in prioritization adjustments.
-The Senior Management Team (SMT) will vet all requests to determine the prioritized list for recommendation to Committee.
+As mentioned above, consideration will also be given to operating plan and staff capacity implications, which could result in prioritized list for recommendation to Committee.
 As a result of implementing multi-year plans many requests are currently recognized.
 To avoid confusion, these requests are to remain in the year previously assigned by Senior Management, unless authorized by the Commissioner of Finance & City Treasurer and the City Manager.